For better or for worse, Va.'s Perriello wins Obama's cheers

 The 727-vote margin was certified only after a recount, on Dec.
 17 - making Perriello the last winner to be declared that year.
 That gave his tenure in Congress an aura from the very start: On the one hand, Democrats hailed him as an emblem of the breadth of their victories in 2008; on the other, he was instantly branded a top target for 2010 by Republicans who promised to retire him after a single term.

 "The conventional wisdom has been wrong about me since my first day in politics," Perriello said in a telephone interview late Thursday.
 "They said I couldn't win.
-They said if I had any chance, I had to tear the other guy apart instead of what I did, which is to say there's a better place to jump to.
-I think what people are looking for right now is not a rubber stamp who agrees with everything they believe."
+They said if I had any chance, I had to tear the other guy apart instead of what I did, which is to say there's a better place to jump to."

 Perriello's voting record is not strictly pro-Obama, and his stances are not strictly liberal, allowing him to tout his independence to his constituents in Virginia's 5th District.